 Spot-Kill Broadleaf Weeds with a Small Pressure Sprayer

 - Spot-treat the weeds with a small, trigger-controlled, pump-up pressure sprayer.
-Find the best weed killer spray among the top 40 lawn care products you need.

 - Use a broadleaf weed killer herbicide.

 Treat Larger Broadleaf Weed Patches